 Moving on– I then placed the frog in the middle of the square and selected both items.
-Make sure the frog and the square are both highlighted in that darker grey on the layers panel on the right hand side.
-See image below.
+Make sure the frog and the square are both highlighted in that darker grey on the layers panel on the right-hand side.
+See the image below.

 The same would go with the basic shapes.
 Choose which item is going in the middle and do the same thing with those basic shapes.
 See image below